Note: This story has been updated from its original version.

 Vice President Chris Hilbert, who the day before voted in favor of considering an expedited vote on the referendum but spoke against the concept, joined Andreas Addison, Michael Jones, Ellen Robertson and President Cynthia Newbille in voting down the referendum at Wednesday’s meeting.

-Kim Gray and Reva Trammel, who introduced the resolution, voted in favor along with Kristen Larsen, while Parker Agelasto abstained from voting.
+Kim Gray and Reva Trammell, who introduced the resolution, voted in favor along with Kristen Larsen, while Parker Agelasto abstained from voting.

 Hilbert and Larsen, while on opposite sides of the vote, both stressed in remarks preceding the vote that support or opposition for the referendum shouldn’t be translated as being for or against the project.